ishaandey/node/README.md

     - Show off your work!
 Show us anything you've made this semester, and we'll present what we're excited about, too.

 ## Contact
-Feel free to contact us at ishaan@hackcville.com with any questions about content or request permission to use material.
+Feel free to contact the team at ishaan@hackcville.com with any questions about content or request permission to use material.

 ### Contributors
 Content developed by Ishaan Dey at HackCville, Fall 2020.
 All content rights belong to Ishaan Dey.